 Serena is a neurologist by training.
 She grew up in the San Francisco Bay Area and has since trained and worked on both US coasts.
 She graduated from medical school at the University of California, San Francisco, and then pursued residency training at the University of Washington in Internal Medicine and at Massachusetts General Hospital/Brigham and Women's Hospital in Neurology.
-After completing her fellowship at UCSF she remained on the faculty and was fortunate to work with her mentor Dr. Richard Price, as well as many generous research participants, to start studies on the early effects of HIV in the central nervous system.
-In 2010 she moved to Yale, where she developed new studies focusing on persistent effects of HIV in the nervous systems of individuals on antiretroviral treatment.
-She currently leads studies of the nervous system in acute HIV infection through the SEARCH research program based in Bangkok, Thailand.
-She greatly enjoys collaborating with numerous investigators around the world and mentoring fellows and students at Yale.
+After completing her fellowship at UCSF she remained on the faculty and was fortunate to work with Dr. Richard Price, as well as many generous research participants, to start studies on the early effects of HIV in the central nervous system.
+In 2010 she moved to Yale, where she developed new studies focusing on persistent effects of HIV in the nervous systems of individuals on antiretroviral treatment, and joined the SEARCH research program based in Bangkok, Thailand, to lead studies of the nervous system in acute HIV infection and HIV remission/cure studies.
+She greatly enjoys collaborating with numerous investigators around the world and working with colleagues and trainees at Yale.
 When not working, Serena has fun with her husband and three kids, walking, traveling, and playing card games at restaurants.
 Her full Yale profile can be viewed here.

 Current Lab Members

 Jennifer Chiarella, BS